 I notice in my workshops and consulting work, in one-to-one client conversations people almost always want to talk about how they can apply skills we've covered to a personal situation they are dealing with.

-A virtual coaching program that I recommend, Strong for Parenting, put together this EXCELLENT and touching video that demonstrates that as you focus on improving self confidence in one area, it crosses over to the other:
+A colleague of mine put together this EXCELLENT and touching video that demonstrates that as you focus on improving self confidence in one area, it crosses over to the other: